λ

 Docstrings

-PAX automatically recognizes and marks up code with backticks and links code to their definitions.
+PAX automatically recognizes and marks up code with backticks and links names in code to their definitions.
 Take, for instance, SBCL's abort function, whose docstring is written in the usual style, uppercasing names of symbols:

 (docstring #'abort)